 Remanufactured Bamboo furniture board, in its many different incantations; is far and away my organic material of choice.
 With so many brilliant properties and sustainable aspects, it has steered me away from using any wood products for over seven years now.

 I am so in love with the product in its natural and manmade states, that it is a lifetime goal of mine to start growing and producing it here in Australia for our market place to help reduce the use of plantation forestry and old growth forest alike and upturn the plywood industry.

 Amos Eno’s, Flatiron building, 175 Fifth Ave.
 Manhattan.
 Turn of the century skyscraper that is so iconic and has so many wonderful memories attached to it for me in such an amazing place.
 A whimsical dream to one day own the top floor corner residence.

 Really hoping and working extremely hard towards that being in the very near future for me, at this years, highly coveted LaunchPad competition.

 I feel we need to move away from wood products and the multitude of poor quality and horrible wood substitutes and turn the tide of thinking about it.
 Tree plantation forestry is not a sustainable answer, we need to look at supporting other industries that will replace it and in many ways make it better for all.

-Otherwise some of my current colleagues and friends, Asher Abergel and Shaun Dudley would be an honour to collaborate with in something ground-breaking.
+Otherwise, some of my current colleagues and friends, Asher Abergel and Shaun Dudley would be an honour to collaborate with something ground-breaking.

 The internet never sleeps!
 Here's the stuff you might have missed